near/docs/docs/2.develop/advanced/nft.md

 :::info
 See the [metadata standard](https://nomicon.io/Standards/Tokens/NonFungibleToken/Metadata) for the full list of `TokenMetadata` parameters.
 :::

+### Minting Collections
+Many times people want to create multiple 100 copies of an NFT (this is called a collection).
+In such cases, what you actually need to do is to mint 100 different NFTs with the same metadata (but different token-id).
+While all the NFTs will have the same metadata, every NFT will still be unique.Otherwise, it would be a Fungible Token instead of a Non-Fungible one.

 ### Royalties
 You might have noticed that one of the parameters is a structure called royalties.
 Royalties enable you to create a list of users that should get payed when the token is sell in a marketplace.
 For example, if `anna` has `5%` of royalties, each time the NFT is sell, `anna` should get a 5% of the selling price.